fcnorman/wolf/data.aggregator.rt/README.md

 ```
 ./run.sh and let it run.
 Check ps -ef to see the processes running.
 Check log files
 for errors.

+You can check the status of cassandra by using the command: nodetool status

+You can also check the status of the cassandra service by using the command: sudo service cassandra status

+Cassandra log files are in /var/log/cassandra

 ```

 To stop: